The Last of Us Part II: Legacy

 Critics concurred that The Last of Us Part II was among the best games of the eighth generation of video game consoles and a great closing title before the ninth.
 An internal review by Sony's competitor Microsoft—published as a court document in the Epic Games v.
 Apple lawsuit in 2021—said the game "sets a new bar for what we should hope to be able to achieve going into a new generation of consoles".
-Many outlets considered it among the greatest video games ever made, and several called it one of the best-written.
+Many outlets considered it among the greatest video games ever made, and some called it one of the best-written.

-The Last of Us Part II is expected to be adapted into multiple seasons of the television adaptation of The Last of Us, starting with the second season, which premiered in April 2025.
-Showrunners Druckmann and Craig Mazin wanted to avoid filler between the seasons, starting Part IIs narrative immediately.
-The second season covers the story in Jackson and Ellie's three days in Seattle, while the third is expected to shift perspective to Abby; Mazin suspected the story may require a fourth.
-Kaitlyn Dever portrays Abby in the series, alongside Young Mazino as Jesse and Isabela Merced as Dina, and Jeffrey Wright reprises his role as Isaac from the game.
+The Last of Us Part II is being adapted into multiple seasons of the television adaptation of The Last of Us, starting with the second season, which premiered in April 2025.
+The second season covers the story in Jackson and Ellie's three days in Seattle, while the third is expected to shift perspective to Abby; showrunner Craig Mazin suspected the story may require a fourth.
+Pedro Pascal, Bella Ramsey, and Gabriel Luna reprise their first-season roles as Joel, Ellie, and Tommy, joined in the second season by Kaitlyn Dever as Abby, Young Mazino as Jesse, Isabela Merced as Dina, and Jeffrey Wright as Isaac, reprising his role from the game, and in the third season by Michelle Mao and Kyriana Kratter as Yara and Lev.